SteveBarnett/Remixing/_thinking/turning-stock-into-flow.md

 ---
 layout: page
-title: Turning stock into flow
+title: Turning flow into stock
 longerform: true
 added: 2026-06-17
 updated: 2026-06-17
 ---

-I've been coming back to this idea of **turning stock into flow** (TSIF).
+I've been coming back to this idea of **turning flow into stock** .
 Here I've applied it to my current "gates" to see if it brings up anything interesting or potentially fruitful.

 A general theme is the building blocks kind of idea: each bit of stock, or level of stock, can serve as a foundation or a base for the next bit(s) of stock.